 Principle 5: the effective abolition of child labour; and

 Principle 6: the elimination of discrimination in respect of employment and occupation.

 Other Actions Taken to Address Modern Slavery Risks

 IPG sources its suppliers in a responsible manner under Global Sourcing and Procurement and Third Party Supplier Due Diligence Guidelines and fully expects and requires its suppliers to operate in full compliance with all applicable laws.
 Our standard terms of business attached to our Purchase Orders, and our supplier contract templates include warranties that the suppliers will comply, inter alia, with modern slavery laws.
 Under these terms, a failure by a supplier to comply with applicable laws (including as they relate to Slavery and Human Trafficking) would be a justifiable reason for such a relationship to be terminated.

-As part of our robust compliance program to ensure we are conducting business with reputable suppliers and service providers, we have also established a global third party screening solution using Thomson Reuters World Check and LexisNexis Compliance Databases.
+As part of our robust compliance program to ensure we are conducting business with reputable suppliers and service providers, we have also established a global third party screening solution using the LexisNexis Compliance Database.
 The screening is conducted on all clients and vendors/suppliers when permissible by law.
 IPG also uses Bureau Van Dijk Orbis and TransUnion TLOxp databases for enhanced screening.
 Ongoing screening is conducted on new Contractors/Suppliers/Service Providers as part of the onboarding procedures.
 The screening is conducted against the following criteria:

 Named on an International or National Sanctions or Embargo List or Site, including OFAC, UN, EU, UKHMT, SECO and DFAT (Global Sanctions Lists).

 Listed on a Regulatory and/or Government Authority site, e.g. FINRA, USDOJ, SEC, FBI, HKMA, RBI and INTERPOL (Global Enforcement and Warning Lists).